 The Philippines is my favorite country in the world!
-And if you’re reading this now, it’s about to be yours too.
+And if you’re reading this now before your travels, it’s about to be yours too.
 If you’re looking to adventure, go cliff jumping, snorkeling, and waterfall hunting I’ve got you covered.
 This is the Ultimate Philippines Packing list to prepare you for your adventures throughout the 7,500 islands that make up the Philippines.

 THE ULTIMATE PHILIPPINES PACKING LIST